TangibleInc/template-system/editor/readme.md

-# Template system editor
+# Template System: Editor

-This is the new editor based on CodeMirror 6.
+This is the new code editor based on CodeMirror 6.
+It's a curated and customized set of features designed to integrate with the Loops & Logic template (extended HTML), style (Sass), and script (JavaScript).

+The goal is to grow into an integrated development environment (IDE) with the editor at its core.

 ## Upgrade from previous version